controlshift/slate/source/index.html.md

 We offer several APIs to customers to cover different integration use cases.

 - __JSONP API__ Unauthenticated API designed to be consumed by javascript clients written by front-end engineers.
-Quickly display public information about petitions, efforts, and users on external sites.
+Quickly display public information about petitions, efforts, and events on external sites.

 - __Webhooks__ Get notified when changes happen so external systems can react.